cosmos/gaia/docs/roadmap/cosmos-hub-roadmap-2.0.md

 ## v9-Lambda Upgrade (expected Q3 2022)
 - Gaia v9.0.x
+- IBC 3.1.0
+  - Relayer Incentivisation so that IBC packets contain fees to pay for relayer costs.
 - Interchain Security v1 - Required Participation of Provider Chain Validators
   - The Cosmos solution to shared security that uses IBC Cross Chain Validation (CCV) to relay validator set composition from a Provider Chain (Cosmos Hub) to a Consumer Chain.
 This validator set is in charge of producing blocks on both networks using separate nodes.
 Misbehavior on the Consumer Chain results in slashing Provider Chain staking tokens (ATOM).
   - Allows independent modules like Gravity DEX or Bridge to live on separate chains with their own development cycles.